 There are plenty of internships in Brazil's thriving cities - São Paolo is a popular destination as this is where many of the roles are based.
 These roles vary in type, from positions in marketing and business to web development.

 Fortunately, many online resources for finding internships are written in English.

-Your future employer will apply for a work permit on your behalf by submitting copies of the employment contract, your CV, required work documents and a certified copy of your passport to the Brazilian Ministry for Labour and Employment.
+Your future employer will apply for a work visa on your behalf by submitting copies of the employment contract, your CV, required work documents and a certified copy of your passport to the Brazilian Ministry for Labour and Employment.

 For more information about Brazilian visas, see the Consulate of Brazil, London.

-As Portuguese is the official language of Brazil, your chances of securing employment there without proficiency in the language are slim.
+As Portuguese is the official language of Brazil, your chances of securing employment without proficiency in the language are slim.

 You can enrol in Portuguese lessons once in Brazil to improve your skills, or find work via an international organisation as this set-up may offer help with Portuguese as part of an employee package.